ksflow/ksflow/docs/crds.md

 | `.spec.configs.securityProtocol` | `SSL`                                     | `PLAINTEXT`,`SSL`                                                                                                           |

 **Important Notes**:
-- Be VERY careful if changing properties, as they will trigger updates in all objects that reference the ClusterKafkaClusterConfig.
+- Be VERY careful if changing properties, as they will trigger updates in all objects that reference the ClusterKafkaConfig.
 - Setting the securityProtocol to SSL is strongly recommended.
 See [security.md](./security.md) for details.
 - Take care when selecting the topicPrefix.
 See [topic-names.md](./topic-names.md) for details.